Los Angeles area guide

 We love Santa Catalina Island, and try to get there at least once a year.
 I call it "the poor man's Hawaii" because it's got that laid back island vibe, but much cheaper to get to than the Hawaiian Islands.
 Summer is our favorite season to visit because we enjoy snorkeling the kelp forests when the water's at its warmest, usually between August to mid-October.
 If it's still too cold for you, rent a wet suit at Descanso Beach.
 We recommend snorkeling at the marine sanctuary off of the casino, at Descanso Beach, and Lovers Cove.
 If you don't want to snorkel or scuba dive, you can still enjoy a semi-submersible boat tour to see the abundant wildlife under the sea.

-If you can, we highly recommend spending a night or two on the island.
-We always try to stay at the Old Turner Inn bed & breakfast.
-It's centrally located, yet back a few blocks from the noisy waterfront mall.
-They also allow you to keep your bags under the living room piano should your boat arrive or depart outside of normal check-in/check-out hours.
-Spending the night allows you to enjoy a movie at the historic art deco movie theatre inside the casino.
+The Catalina Museum displays the history of the island, including when it was owned by William Wrigley Jr. If you can, we highly recommend spending a night or two on the island.
+Spending the night allows you to enjoy the island without the day-tripping crowds.
 And if you're there at night between Memorial Day weekend and mid September you can enjoy the fabled flying fish tour as well.
 Parasailing and ziplining are additional activities you can try on the island.
 Use the Catalina Express out of Long Beach to get to the island.

 THE PANTAGES THEATER